 So if you’re wondering whether or not deer like pumpkins, the answer is yes – they definitely do!

 Deer are among the most notorious garden pests, and they will eat just about anything.
-In the summer, they love to munch on leaves of pumpkins, and in the fall, they are especially fond of pumpkin fruits themselves.
+In the summer, they love to munch on leaves of pumpkins, pumpkin flowers, and in the fall, they are especially fond of pumpkin fruits themselves.

 In fact, deer will even eat the innards of pumpkins, leaving only the shell behind.
 While some gardeners may view deer as a nuisance, others see them as a part of nature and enjoy watching them roam around their property.